andongBlue/chenandong.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+- B.S. in Electrical engineering and its automation, 2019
+  HUNAN UNIVERSITY

-* M.S. in Jekyll, GitHub University, 2014
+- M.S. in Computational Linguistics, 2022

-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+  MINZU UNIVERSITY OF CHINA

+- M.S. in Big Data Science, 2022

+  QUEEN MARY UNIVERSITY OF LONDON

 Work experience
 ======